 The excitation and emission spectra were obtained and corrected for using calibrated light sources (WI and D2).

 The 3D fluorescence spectra of hexane and the olive oil samples were obtained and corrected for using the calibrated excitation and emission spectra.
 The hexane spectra were then subtracted from the olive oil sample spectra to remove the hexane Raman peaks.
 The subtracted sample spectra are shown in Figure 1.
-The peak locations in Figure 1 and literature1 were used to estimate the components of the samples and are the following: oxidation product (Ex: 300 to 400 nm, Em: 320 to 500 nm), vitamin E (Ex: 300 to 400 nm, Em: 500 to 600 nm), and chlorophyll (Ex: 300 to 700 nm, Em: 650 to 800 nm).
+The peak locations in Figure 1 and literature1 were used to estimate the components of the samples and are the following: oxidation product (Ex: 300 to 400 nm, Em: 320 to 500 nm) and chlorophyll (Ex: 300 to 700 nm, Em: 650 to 800 nm).

 Parallel factor analysis (PARAFAC) was performed on the 3D fluorescence data and the number of component spectra was set to 2.
 Figure 2 shows the component spectra calculated by PARAFAC.
-The first component spectrum is chlorophyll and the second is an oxidation product and vitamin E.
+The first component spectrum is chlorophyll and the second is an oxidation product.